marteinn/Docker-Setup-Experimentation/README.md

 ## TODO:
 - (Done) Try setup with django and postgres
-- Try setup with nginx, wsgi, uwsgi
+- (Done) Try setup with nginx, wsgi, uwsgi
+- (Done) Try to package a application image
-- Try setup with nginx, wsgi, uwsgi and postgres
+- Try setup with nginx, django, uwsgi and postgres
 - Port project to docker
-- Try to package a application image
 - Try a wp setup

+## Questions:
+- Best practice when distributing files?
+- How do I mount files to a image correctly?
+- How do I perform Django migrations in a docker image?
+- Best practice when dealing with log-files?
+- Best approach when debugging?

 ## Experiment: